 |Solar Panel Brand||Average Efficiency (%)||Average cost ($/watt)||Product Warranty (years)|

-Widely considered to be the world’s best solar panel manufacturer, SunPower is responsible for some of the highest performing panel technology on the market in 2016.
-Compared to some of the more cost-competitive brands like SolarWorld and Canadian Solar, SunPower offers the most expensive solar panels you can buy.
+Widely considered to be the world’s best solar panel manufacturer, SunPower is responsible for some of the highest performing panel technology on the market in 2019.
+Compared to some of the more cost-competitive brands like Canadian Solar, SunPower offers the most expensive solar panels you can buy.

 What makes the price worth it: panel efficiency that tops all competitors by a significant margin.
-SunPower offers a world record high for panel efficiency upwards of 22% with an average efficiency rating of 20.6%.
-Fellow premium panel maker Panasonic is not far behind SunPower, offering average panel efficiency of 19.7%.
-However, SunPower’s impressive 25-year warranty, and the lowest equipment degradation rate on the market, sets the company apart.
+SunPower offers a world record high for panel efficiency of almost 23% with an average efficiency rating of 19.7%.
+Fellow premium panel maker Panasonic is not far behind SunPower, offering average panel efficiency of 20.6%.
+SunPower’s impressive 25-year warranty, and the lowest equipment degradation rate on the market, sets the company apart as well.
 As a brand in PV manufacturing, SunPower has a lot of selling points.
-Overall, it’s safe to call this company the top panel firm in 2016.
+Overall, it’s safe to call this company a top panel firm in 2019.

-Though LG is already a well known household name for electronics, the company is one of the newest panel makers out there.
-There are few companies who can compete with SunPower or Panasonic on an efficiency basis, but LG solar panels are still considered some of the best high-efficiency P products at 18.3% average efficiency.
-LG’s product specifications are even more attractive when paired with the company’s average cost per watt ($3.58), which is a full $0.50/watt cheaper than SunPower solar panels.
+Though LG is already a well-known household name for electronics, the company is one of the newest panel makers out there.
+There are few companies who can compete with SunPower or Panasonic on an efficiency basis, but LG solar panels are still considered some of the best high-efficiency products available.
+The most efficient LG panels are rated at 21.7% efficiency, and on average the company’s panels are 20.1% efficient.
+LG’s product specifications are even more attractive when paired with the company’s average cost per watt ($3.07), which is a full $0.18/watt cheaper than SunPower solar panels.

 LG also offers sleek black panel design comparable to SunPower – a customer favorite in the U.S. solar market in terms of aesthetic.
-While there’s no comparison for SunPower’s 25-year warranty offering, LG does offer an above-average 12-year warranty.
+The company also recently announced that all of their solar panels come with a 25-year warranty like SunPower’s.
 Overall, LG matches the national average for cost per watt while being considered a premium panel brand: a pretty impressive feat in the cutthroat PV industry.

 Another competitor to SunPower in terms of efficiency is Canadian Solar, the manufacturing giant out of Canada that ranks 4th in terms of global market share for solar manufacturing.
 Canadian Solar is the largest provider on this list – it alone is responsible for over 150 MW of Germany’s installed solar to date.